 How DOT Truck Driver Physicals Work - And How Attorneys Use These Tests As Evidence In Lawsuits

-When a commercial truck is involved in an accident that injures another person, one piece of evidence that needs to be considered is the truck driver's physical exam record.
-There are laws in place at the federal level that regulate how often a driver undergoes a medical exam.
-These exams make sure the driver is at the proper fitness level to safely carry out their job and not put themselves or others at risk by getting behind the wheel of a semi-truck only to have a medical emergency that results in an accident.
+When a commercial truck is involved in an accident that injures another person, one piece of evidence that needs to be considered is the record of a driver's federally mandated medical exam.
+These exams make sure the driver is at the proper fitness level to safely carry out their job and not put themselves or others at risk by having a medical emergency that results in an accident while driving a commercial vehicle.

 Questions Answered on This Page